 Step 4 Choose the old mail junk and attachments that you would like to remove and click Clean.

 You will find the Mail storage will be significantly reduced after the cleanup with Macube Cleaner.
-You can also use the software to clean more, such as system caches, application cache, large old files, and so on.
+You can also use the software to clean more, such as system caches, application caches, large old files, duplicates, and so on.

 Some users don't use Apple's own Mail app, which takes up space in the Mac hard drive, so they want to delete the app.
 However, Mail app is a default application on Mac system, which Apple doesn't allow you to remove.
 When you try to move Mail app to Trash, you will get this message that the Mail app can't be deleted.